 Acupuncture for Breech Baby

 Chinese medicine has been using moxibustion to successfully turn breech babies for thousands of years.
 Moxibustion for breech treatment consists of lighting a moxa stick (mugwort herb) and holding it over a specific acupuncture point to gently warm the area.
-Treatment needs to be carried out for 20 min each day for 10 consecutive days (1 day in clinic, 9 days at home).
+Treatment needs to be carried out for 20 mins each day for 10 consecutive days (1 day in clinic, 9 days at home).

 Breech treatment in clinic combines acupuncture with moxibustion to facilitate the turning process.
-This will be a unique pregnancy acupuncture treatment designed to not only relax you, but also to give you and your baby the energy boost needed for an efficient turn.
-I will also teach you how to do the moxa yourself, provide you with sticks and clear instructions so that you can confidently continue the treatment at home.
+This will be a unique pregnancy acupuncture treatment designed not only to relax you, but also give you and your baby the energy boost needed for an efficient turn.

 When to come for treatment